drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 <img src="Images/fluorescent_signalaveraging_N1_N100_annotated.jpg" width="60%">
 </p>

-After saving the data to disk, the Python program **DataReader.py** can be used to work with the data and produce graphs.
-The command line accepts python language statements to define the graph vectors x, y, y2 and etc.  See the bash scripts included in the distribution for examples.
+The program and class library **DataReader.py** can be used to work the offline data.
+The command line accepts python language statements and can produce graphs.
+Setting variables x, y, y2, etc., generates a 2-d graph.
+Setting surface or image generates a 3d surface or heatmap.

+The following example generates a simple 2-d graph of electron counts divided by exposure time.
+Omitting --output sends the graph to the screen.
+More examples are included in the bash scripts in the distribution.

+       bash# DataReader.py mydatafile \
+               d=dataset[0] \
+               x=d.xdata \
+               y="d.frames[-1].dataCounts()/d.exposure" \
+               xlabel="\"Wavelength(nm)\"" \
+               ylabel="\"Counts/sec\"" \
+               --output mydatafile.png

+To list all of the available variable names and data associated with a file,

+       bash# DataReader.py mydatafile --dump

+The data files are in ASCII and human readable.
+If you wish, you can  work with the files using a spreadsheet program.
+The advantage of DataReader.py, whether you use it from the command line or as a library, is that it parses the file into Class objects and you can use the full power of the Python libraries to work with the data.

  ***
 ## On Linearity and reproducibility in CCD spectrometers (with data)